gla-rad/py_iec_61162/README.md

 #### Module: `sentences.py`

-This module contains classes and function for representing, generating and, in the future, parsing presenation interface sentences compliant with the IEC 61162-1:2016 standard.
+This module contains classes and functions for representing, generating and, in the future, parsing presenation interface sentences compliant with the IEC 61162-1:2016 standard.

 Currently, support has been implemented for the following sentence formatters:
 * BBM, 'AIS binary broadcast message'; and